-FGD participants also reported that children lacked information about the availability of humanitarian assistance and the agencies' offices were inaccessible.
-In addition, FGD participants reported that humanitarian assistance is mostly provided to targeted groups and at times the beneficiary selection is unfair which causes some needy children to be left out.
+FGD participants also reported that children lacked information about the availability of humanitarian In addition, FGD participants reported that humanitarian assistance is mostly provided to targeted groups and at some needy children to be left out.

 FGD participants reported that some police and community workers extorted resources from children or caregivers when they are seeking assistance, and some humanitarian workers discriminated against them, resulting in a failure to provide them with the needed assistance.